 oil.
 I took 2000 mg (4 capsules) a day for 2 months and saw no beneficial

-effect of krill oil on cholesterol or any lipid fraction.
+effect on cholesterol or any lipid fraction.
 I think krill

 oil is another example of a hyped up natural product that has not been